aifunc-dev/aifunc/docs/01-quick-start.md

 No. The CLI is only used when running `aifn` commands.

-The runtime is handled by generated TypeScript/Python/Go/Java code with zero external dependencies.
+The runtime is handled by generated TypeScript/Python/Go/Java/C# code with zero external dependencies (no npm / pip / `go get` / Maven / NuGet packages needed — generated source only).
 </details>

 <details>